-While cavity wall insulation is first and foremost in the minds of most when it comes to insulating walls, it’s obviously not a solution for old solid-walled homes, which do not feature cavities.
-Options instead include applying insulation externally to the façade of the building, or internally — both could save up to £455 on annual heating bills, according to the Energy Saving Trust.
-The former will inevitably change the look of the building — not a bad thing in some cases.
+For solid-walled homes, we can either insulate externally to the façade of the building, or internally — both could save up to £455 on annual heating bills, according to the Energy Saving Trust.
+The former will inevitably change the look of the building – not a bad thing in some cases – and the later may encroach on internal floor space.

 What is Internal Wall Insulation?